yunusparvezkhan/adprava/README.md

 Data loading of `AccordionPage` and `Accordion` component is exactly the same with the `DropdownPage` and `Dropdown` component.
 The same data is used in a the logics of `Dropdown` component.

+---

+# User Instructions
+## Installation Guide
+### Windows

+#### Prerequisits
+1. nodejs
+1. npm
+1. create-react-app
+1. git
+1. terminal
+1. chocolaty
+1. any text editor

+#### **Once you have all the preerequisits installed, you can move forward to clone the repository.**

+1. Open powershell

+1. Go to your desired directory where you want to clone this repository

+1. Type the following in your powershell

+    ```bash

+    git clone git@github.com:yunusparvezkhan/adprava.git

+    ```

+ 1. Now if cloning is successful, you have one directory named `adprava` in the directory you cloned the repository.
+To open this local repository type,
+    ```bash

+    cd adprava

+    ```
+    And hit enter.

+1. Now you need to install all the dependencies of this project.
+To do so, type the following command and hit enter,
+    ```bash

+    npm install

+    ```

+1. Now to start the app in your browser type,
+    ```bash

+    npm run start

+    ```
+    And hit enter.

+1. Now if you don't see a browser tab opening automatic, open up a browser and type
+    ```url
+    localhost:3000
+    ```
+    in the url bar and hit enter.

+    >**Note**
+    >
+    > In this last step the url sometimes might not be `localhost:3000`, it can be `localhost:3001` or `localhost:3002` and so on, depending upon if any other server is running on your machine on the `3000` port.
+So to avoid any problems, try to see what your terminal is telling you after running the command `npm run start`.